New model structures for Algebraic Quantum Field Theory

 We propose two approaches to study the homotopy theory of these algebraic quantum field theories and we show that these two approaches are equivalent in a precise sense.

-\textbf{Structural approach:} It consists on enhancing the operad $\Op_{\Crect}^{\perp}$ to encode the structure that turns the maps in $\Srect$ to weak equivalences.
+\paragraph{Structural approach:} It consists on enhancing the operad $\Op_{\Crect}^{\perp}$ to encode the structure that turns the maps in $\Srect$ to weak equivalences.
 Due to Proposition \ref{prop_LocalizingSpacetimeRegionsOrOperadCompletely}, the idea is similar to the one used in \cite{benini_operads_2021} to study $\Srect$-constant field theories.
+The difference is that we use a homotopical variant of the localization: